 A Practical Optimization Checklist

-Use this checklist to transform your profiles from static digital resumes into active, lead-generating hubs.
+Use this checklist to turn your profiles from static digital resumes into active, lead-generating hubs.

 For Your Company Page: